hargoniX/q/presentation/presentation.typ

 == Subsumption
 Heuristic based on @subsume:
-- order literals to work likely harder ones earlier
+- order literals by likelihood to work: harder ones earlier
 - afterwards bruteforce using an efficient backtracking scheme like in @zipperposition
 - uses a feature vector index for forward/backward substitution